MuradovMaks/MuradovMaks/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Max
 ===========================================================================================================================

-I'm Qa engineer and ML engineer in future.
+I'm Qa engineer and ML engineer .
 ------------------------------------------

 I have been testing Web,Banking, Games product for 3+ years.I like programming ,and analys.
 I have been College education in IT.
+I create Machine Learning/ Deep Learning projects

 * 🌍  I'm based in Barnaul,Russia
 * ✉️  You can contact me at [koreantech620@mail.ru](mailto:koreantech620@mail.ru)